North Dallas Forty

-North Dallas Forty is a 1979 American sports film starring Nick Nolte, Mac Davis, and G. D. Spradlin set in the decadent world of American professional football in the late 1970s.
+North Dallas Forty is a 1979 American comedy-drama sports film starring Nick Nolte, Mac Davis, and G. D. Spradlin set in the decadent world of American professional football in the late 1970s.
 It was directed by Ted Kotcheff and based on the best-selling 1973 novel by Peter Gent.
 The screenplay was by Kotcheff, Gent, Frank Yablans, and Nancy Dowd (uncredited).
 This was the first film role for Davis, a popular country music recording artist.

 Plot

 In the late-1970s, Phil Elliott plays wide receiver for the North Dallas Bulls professional football team, based in Dallas, Texas, which closely resembles the Dallas Cowboys.
 Although considered to possess "the best hands in the game", the aging Elliott has been benched and relies heavily on painkillers.
 Elliott and popular quarterback Seth Maxwell are outstanding players, but they characterize the drug-, sex-, and alcohol-fueled party atmosphere of that era.
 Elliott wants only to play the game, retire, and live on a horse farm with his girlfriend Charlotte, an aspiring writer who appears to be financially independent due to a trust fund from her wealthy family and who has no interest whatsoever in football.

 The Bulls play for iconic Coach Strother, who turns a blind eye to anything that his players may be doing off the field or anything that his assistant coaches and trainers condone to keep those players in the game.
 The coach is focused on player "tendencies", a quantitative measurement of their performance, and seems less concerned about the human aspect of the game and the players.
 One player, Shaddock, finally erupts to assistant Coach Johnson: "Every time I call it a 'game', you call it a 'business'.
 And every time I call it a 'business', you call it a 'game'."
 The coaches manipulate Elliott to convince a younger, injured rookie on the team to start using painkillers.